Jackey-Sparrow/hiApp-ionic/README.md

 - [ ] conside to use loading-bar instead of loading-modal(may be not)
 - [ ] use gulp-karma to run the test case
 - [ ] after finish the implement, add a build version
-- [ ] use gulp to auto general index.html, no need to inject the scrict url by hand
+- [ ] use gulp to auto general index.html, no need to inject the script url by hand

 # issues